 Lady Elliot Island Eco Resort’s lease and associated Marine Parks permit allows for the operation of a low-key resort, which can accommodate a maximum of 150 overnight guests and 100 day guests.
 The Australian Maritime Safety Authority (AMSA) leases a small section of the island for the operation of the lightstation.

 In recognition of Peter’s 30 plus years in Queensland’s dynamic tourism industry and in particular his passion, dedication and leadership in sustainable ecotourism, Peter was awarded the Marie Watson-Blake award for ‘Outstanding Contribution by an Individual’ at the 30th annual QLD Tourism awards in November 2014.
-Lady Elliot Island Eco Resort was also awarded the Steve Irwin Award for Ecotourism.
+Lady Elliot Island Eco Resort has also been awarded the Steve Irwin Award for Ecotourism.

 In 1969, a keen aviator, Mr Don Adams (who later went on to found Seabird Aviation) built an airstrip and accommodation on the island, and was granted a tourist recreation lease by the Australian Government.
 In 1977, Don Adams sold the lease to Barrier Reef Airways.
 In 1984, the Australian Government called for tenders to construct a low-key resort on that island.